Penion

-Penion is a genus of large marine snails, commonly known as siphon whelks, classified within the mollusc family Austrosiphonidae, the true whelks.
+Penion is a genus of large marine snails, commonly known as siphon whelks, classified within the mollusc family Austrosiphonidae.

 Description

 Siphon whelks are large, benthic marine snails, or whelks.

 Penion are commonly called siphon whelks because they have a very long siphon.
 Species typically have a large, pointed operculum.
 Radulae have 3 or 4 cusps on lateral teeth and 3 cusps on central teeth.

 Males have a long, dorso-ventrally flattened penis, and correspondingly females have a large pallial oviduct and albumen gland.
 However, geometric morphometric investigation of P. chathamensis indicates that secondary sexual dimorphism is not prominent for shell shape or size.

 Shells of Penion vary significantly in shape, size and colouration, making the distinction of species difficult.
 Shells are fusiform with a tall spire of roughly equal height to the aperture and siphonal canal combined.
 Protoconch morphology is also highly variable, from 1.5 - 4.0 whorls in height.
 The siphonal canal of the shell is often long to protect the elongated siphon.
 Small shells (or fossils) can be confused with those of Aeneator or Antarctoneptunea.

 Shell size can vary quite significantly among populations of Penion.
 A species, Penion fairfieldae was formerly recognised, but recent genetic data has demonstrated that the species is indistinguishable from Penion chathamensis.
 Shells originally recognised as P. fairfieldae can be distinguished from P. chathamensis using shell size, but not using shell shape.